jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

 .. code-block:: bash

-   ./concept -p params/tutorial -c '_lin = "radiation + metric"'
+   ./concept -p params/tutorial -c "_lin = 'radiation + metric'"

 works just as well.
 You should run one of the above and check that you obtain the same result as before.